Aphids are fearsome insects that attack leaves and feed on plant sap. There are natural ways to treat against them.

 - All chemical treatments have heavy impacts on our environment, so think of the planet and use organic aphid treatments!

-- Species that are routinely attacked by aphids include of course rose trees, but also whole trees such as lime trees or basswood or spruce and also certain fruit trees like pear trees, peach trees or cherry trees.
+- Species that are routinely attacked by aphids include of course rose trees, but also whole trees such as lime trees or basswood or spruce and also certain fruit trees like the pear tree, peach tree or cherry tree.

 - Watch for leaves turning black as soot, this matches symptoms of sooty mold, which is a direct consequence of an aphid invasion.